sabauandrei98/Licenta/README.md

 CURRENT PROGRESS LOG:

+- Simple Unity player movement animation and look at target
 - Fixed some map related bugs on the MapGenerator class in unity client + python server
 - Added dfs check on the single player map generation
 - FIRST GAME PLAYED ON SINGLE PLAYER AGAINS 3 BOTS